Connect with us

-The 8th annual gorilla-naming ceremony, or Kwita Izina, took place on June 16th under the umbrella theme “Sustainable Tourism for a Green Economy.”
+The 8th annual gorilla naming ceremony - Kwita Izina - took place in Rwanda on June 16th under the umbrella theme “Sustainable Tourism for a Green Economy.”
 This year’s ceremony named the 17 baby gorillas born in the past 12 months, a tradition that has named about 141 baby gorillas since its inception in 2005!

-This event is a welcome tradition for local Rwandese, since it highlights one of Rwanda’s main tourist attractions, while educating the public about mountain gorilla conservation as well as protecting the environment in which they thrive.
+This event is a welcome tradition for local Rwandese, since it highlights one of Rwanda’s main tourist attractions, while educating the public about mountain gorilla conservation.

-The names chosen for the 17 baby gorillas, and their English translations, as explained by the Rwanda Development Board, are as follows:
+Below are the Kinyarwanda names chosen for the 17 baby gorillas, and their English translations.
+These are the work of the Rwanda Development Board, the body responsible for overseeing conservation and tourism in Rwanda.

 1. ITABAZA : Can be translated into English as “light.”
 As important as light is to any type of natural growth and well-being, the mountain gorillas act as a flag species in the tourism industry of Rwanda.